US hospital ship continues mission to help Venezuelan refugees

 The United Nations estimates Trinidad and Tobago, a dual-island Caribbean nation, hosts more than 40,000 Venezuelans.
 Many of them didn't have access to health care in Venezuela, and as migrants, they are too afraid to go to hospitals for fear of being deported.

-According to the Navy, the ship's six-day medical mission in Trinidad and Tobago provided care to more than 6,000 patients and included more than 115 surgeries aboard the ship.
+According to the Navy, the ship's 10-day medical mission in Trinidad and Tobago provided care to more than 6,000 patients and included more than 115 surgeries aboard the ship.
 Capt.
-Brian J. Diebold said some were "very severe, lifesaving surgeries."
+Brian J. Diebold said some were "very severe, life-changing surgeries."

 Lt.
 Cmdr.
 Peter McIntyre, the Navy medical site coordinator, said the Venezuelan refugees had access to physicians from the U.S. Navy, Air Force and Army.
 There were also volunteers from nongovernmental organizations and eight partner nations.